-This IP address “spoofing” feature prevents website from learning your actual IP address and physical location.
-It also provides access to many websites and services that might normally be blocked to your area, due to geographical content-blocking.
+This IP address “spoofing” feature prevents websites from learning your actual IP address and physical location.
+It also provides access to many websites and services that might normally be blocked to your area, due to geographical content blocking.

 In addition to IP address spoofing, the Tor Browser also protects your privacy by routing your internet searches through the anonymous DuckDuckGo search site, which doesn’t track you – unlike the Bing and Google search sites.

 Tor is lightweight and self-contained, which makes it an excellent candidate for including on a USB stick so you can use it on other computers, no installation needed.